We will soon be celebrating the most beloved and hated holiday in all of tween and teen-dom: Valentine’s Day.

 Don’t fear the corny.

 Love letters from Jesus on Valentine’s Day?
 We can think as leaders with a deep groan, “Doesn’t that come off as corny?”
 It might.
 However, a letter that lists out all of the scriptures of the truth of what God really thinks of them is something a student maybe has never received.
 In the vein of being creative, don’t be afraid to try something that seems ridiculous (within boundaries of course) but points kids back again to what Christ thinks of them.
-Anyway you can take attention off of them feeling like a “label” of boyfriend/girlfriend or lack of one defines them, try it.
+Any way you can take attention off of them feeling like a “label” of boyfriend/girlfriend or lack of one defines them, try it.
 It might fail horribly, but as long as you follow the “Don’t be creepy” rule and the purpose is to show them how extravagant Jesus’ love is for them, you never know what might make a dent in their heart.
-Sometimes the most corny idea, becomes the most memorable, which helps them see what it means to belong to Christ.
+Sometimes the corniest idea becomes the most memorable, which helps them see what it means to belong to Christ.

 Whether we choose to “do” something or not on the big “V-Day,” students in your midst think it’s big deal, and the bottom line is that ignoring it doesn’t make that go away.